tools-life/taskwiki/README.md

 #### Install taskwiki

-Using pathogen (or similiar vim plugin manager), the taskwiki install is as simple as:
+Using pathogen (or similar vim plugin manager), the taskwiki install is as simple as:

     git clone https://github.com/tbabej/taskwiki ~/.vim/bundle/taskwiki